The real Fae of Europe: separating folklore from fantasy

 The popular image of the Fae as diminutive, beautiful beings with insect-like wings is a relatively recent invention.
 William Shakespeare's play A Midsummer Night's Dream was instrumental in miniaturizing Fae in the public imagination.

 This trend was solidified during the Victorian era by artists like John Anster Fitzgerald and Richard Dadd, whose paintings depicted intricate fantasy scenes with tiny, winged sprites.
-In contrast, folkloric Fae were typically human-sized or larger, often described as grotesque or having the ability to shapeshift.
+And modern stories and sanitised fairy tales often present ethereal, "pure" kinds of fairy characters.

 The Seelie and Unseelie courts: